Way beyond the Scottish Highlands, near the end of British roads reaching towards the Arctic Circle is one of the best Great Drives I can recommend.

 We had determined that there was a direct road link between Inverness and Tongue, so we asked the young agent in the tourist centre how long it would take to drive to Tongue and return?

-He asked, in a broad Scottish brogue: “And, where are yer stayin’ this night?”
+He asked, in a broad Scottish brogue: “Aye, and where are you'll be stayin’ this night?”

 “Then you’ll no be goin’ to Tongue today.
 Yer see, it’s a single lane road, with ‘passing places’ – so sometimes you have to back up half a mile, to let a motor coach come through.
 The trip up and back could take you six hours.”